 We welcome wheelchair users and guide companion dogs.
 Wheelchairs and gallery stools are available for visitors by visiting the Hayward Gallery cloakroom when you arrive (subject to availability).

 Talk to a member of staff at the foyer entrance if you have a disability that means you can’t queue, or you need extra assistance.

-Due to the nature of the Lee Bul exhibition, bags of 40 x 25 x 25 cm and over will not be allowed in the exhibition.
 A cloakroom is available in the Hayward Gallery foyer at a charge of £1 per item.
 Items left here are at the owner’s risk and we cannot accept any responsibility for loss or damage from any cause to items left in the cloakroom.
 We apologise for any inconvenience this may cause.